chetan51/chetansurpur/source/_posts/2010-10-11-why-node-js-is-totally-awesome.md

 ---
 layout: post
 title: Why Node.js Is Totally Awesome
 snippet: Or rather, why it's the future of the Internet.
+quote_text: "Life isn't about finding yourself.
+Life is about creating yourself."
+quote_author: "George Bernard Shaw"
 ---

 <div class="image-and-caption">